 Flickering around the border of the subject

 It is caused most probably because of the noise of the input.
-Inside the keyer the only thing what you can do is using the filter options.
+Inside the keyer, the only thing you can do is using the filter options.
 This will however degrade the overall quality so try to avoid using this.
-You can try to prefilter the input with a denoiser, but in most cases denoisers are trying to reserve edges so it will rarely help with the problems around the edges (border).
-The best you can do is to reshot the video.
+You can try to prefilter the input with a denoiser, but in most cases, denoisers are trying to reserve edges so it will rarely help with the problems around the edges (border).
+The best you can do is to reshoot the video.
 Adding more light to the scene usually decreases the noise radically.

 The fluffy parts of the hair flickers

-In a lot of cases it is caused because of some compression artifact.
-The video compressors are designed to eliminate parts of the images those are less visible for a human.
+In a lot of cases, it is caused because of some compression artifact.
+The video compressors are designed to eliminate parts of the images that are less visible for a human.
 These “less visible” parts however still contain very important information if the image is processed via a computer.
-Without this information it is not possible to do a good keying.
+Without this information, it is not possible to do a good keying.

 There is a sharp cut in the hair